holmesfems/PasswordBook/README.md

 * c++11 (For regex support)
 * openssl (Encryption support)
 * sqlite (Using database to save your password)
+* boost (Used to do some operation on files to save some configs)
 * cmake (optional, if you want to build with cmake)

 # Installation